swissmanu/mse-thesis/content/content.md

 One of the biggest challenges during the Prototype phase was to build a reliable way to communicate with RxJS running in Node.js.
 I used a WebSocket to exchange messages with the JavaScript runtime in the PoC.
 This proofed to be tedious in multiple was (e.g., how can the extension know the host and/or port where the WebSocket is running, or what if network infrastructure prevents WebSocket connections etc.) and so I wanted to replace this key element in my system.

 One of my main goals was to integrate the RxJS debugger with already known debugging tools seamlessly.
 What if I would not reuse only established UX patterns, but also already established communication ways? vscode-js-debug^[https://github.com/microsoft/vscode-js-debug], vscodes built-in JavaScript debugger, uses the Chrome DevTools Protocol^[https://chromedevtools.github.io/devtools-protocol/] (CDP) to communicate with arbitrary JavaScript runtimes.
 Unfortunately, vscode-js-debug did not offer its CDP connection to be reused by other extensions.
-I contributed this particular functionality to the project, which then was released with vscodes April 2021 [@vscode-cdp] release officially.
+I contributed this particular functionality to the project, which then was released with vscodes April 2021^[https://github.com/microsoft/vscode-js-debug/pull/964] release officially.

 Now that vscode-js-debug provides a way to reuse its CDP connection, my extension did no longer rely on any extraneous communication channels in order to exchange messages with the JavaScript runtime.
 A welcome side-effect of using CDP is that the RxJS debugger requires minimal integration efforts to support additional JavaScript runtimes, as long as they support CDP as well.